 Shifting Systems Initiative

 Realizing that the world’s pressing challenges are becoming more complex, many philanthropic funders are reflecting on how to create more transformational impact.
-To help answer that question, the Scaling Solutions toward Shifting Systems initiative was launched in 2016 with representation from the Skoll, Ford, and Draper Richards Kaplan Foundations, Porticus, and Rockefeller Philanthropy Advisors.
+To help answer that question, the Scaling Solutions toward Shifting Systems initiative was launched in 2016 with representation from the Skoll, Ford, Chandler, and Draper Richards Kaplan Foundations, Porticus, and Rockefeller Philanthropy Advisors.

 Though the name of the initiative changed in 2021 to the Shifting Systems Initiative, our goal remains the same: to examine when, how, and why certain solutions achieve system-level shifts and to share the lessons and recommendations from those successes.